ogonkem/Demographics-of-job-website-s-ideal-jobseeker/README.md

 # Question 1:
-What is the demographics of careergong.com's ideal jobseeker (define our ideal customer)
+What is the demographics of a Nigerian job website's ideal jobseeker (define our ideal customer)

 # Data source:
 Existing Nigerian Job Website